gtech29/JavaScript/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Open `pyramidGenerator.js` in an IDE to see the Pyramid Generator in action.
+2. Open any file in an IDE to see the Pyramid Generator in action.

 Feel free to explore and modify the code to deepen your understanding of JavaScript programming concepts.